cconover/featured-image-caption/readme.txt

 == Upgrade Notice ==

+= 0.1.3 =
+Fixed check in theme function for whether a caption is set, and how the function handles that information.

 = 0.1.0 =
 Initial release.

 == Changelog ==

+= 0.1.3 =
+Theme function checks whether the caption data returned to it is false.
+If false, the theme function also returns false.
+If not false, the theme function returns a formatted caption string.

 = 0.1.2 =
 Fixed bug in declaring <span> class.